Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Preliminaries and Basic Definitions

-Then $d_F(P,Q) \leq 1$ if and only if $(n,n) \in \reach(P,Q)$.
-It is not necessary to compute all of $\reach(P,Q)$: since $\FSD(P,Q)$ is convex inside each cell, we actually need just the intersections $\reach(P,Q) \cap \bd C(i,j)$.
+A path $\pi$ in $\FSD(P,Q)$ is \emph{bimonotone} if it is both $x$- and $y$-monotone, i.e., every vertical and every horizontal line intersects $\pi$ in at most one connected component.
+Alt and Godau observed that it suffices to decide whether there exists a bimonotone path from $(0,0)$ to $(n,n)$ inside $\FSD(P,Q)$.
+We define the \emph{reachable region} $\reach(P,Q)$ as the set of points in $\FSD(P,Q)$ that are reachable from $(0,0)$ on a bimonotone path.
+Then, $d_F(P,Q) \leq 1$ if and only if $(n,n) \in \reach(P,Q)$, see Figure~\ref{fig:freespace}.
+It is not necessary to compute all of $\reach(P,Q)$: since $\FSD(P,Q)$ is convex inside each cell, we only need the intersections $\reach(P,Q) \cap \bd C(i,j)$.
 The sets defined by $\reach(P,Q) \cap \bd C(i,j)$ are subintervals of the doors of the free-space diagram, and they are defined by endpoints of doors in the free-space diagram in the same row or column.
 We call the intersection of a door with $\reach(P,Q)$ a \emph{reach-door}.
-The intersections can be found in $O(n^2)$ time through a simple traversal of the cells~\cite{AltGo95}.
-In the next sections, we show how to obtain the crucial information, namely whether $(n,n) \in \reach(P,Q)$, in $o(n^2)$ instead.
+The reach-doors can be found in $O(n^2)$ time through a simple breadth-first-traversal of the cells~\cite{AltGo95}.
+In the next sections, we show how to obtain the crucial information, i.e., whether $(n,n) \in \reach(P,Q)$, in $o(n^2)$ time instead.

 \paragraph{Basic approach and intuition} In our algorithm for the decision problem, we basically want to compute $\reach(P,Q)$.
-But instead of propagating the reachability information cell by cell, we always group $\tau$ by $\tau$ cells (with $1 \ll \tau \ll n$) into an \emph{elementary box} of cells.
+But instead of propagating the reachability information cell by cell, we always group $\tau \times \tau$ cells (with $1 \ll \tau \ll n$) into an \emph{elementary box} of cells.
 When processing a box, we can assume that we know which parts of the left and the bottom boundary of the box are reachable.
 That is, we know the reach-doors on the bottom and left boundary, and we need to compute the reach-doors on the top and right boundary of the elementary box.

-The reach-doors on the top and right are determined by the combinatorial structure of the box.
-More specifically, if we know for every row and column the order of the door endpoints (including the reach-doors on the left and bottom boundary), we know which door boundaries determine the reach-doors on the top and right boundary.
-We will call the sequence of these orders, the \emph{(full) signature} of the box.
+These reach-doors are determined by the combinatorial structure of the box.
+More specifically, suppose we know for every row and column the order of the door endpoints (including for the reach-doors on the left and bottom boundary).
+Then, we can deduce which of these door boundaries determine the reach-doors on the top and right boundary.
+We call the sequence of these orders, the \emph{(full) signature} of the box.